casper-network/docs-archive/dapp-dev-guide/tutorials/kv-storage-tutorial.rst

 Once the contract is deployed, you can create another deploy, which calls one of the entry points within the contract.
 You must know the entry point's name or the session hash retrieved in the previous step to call an entry point.
 The command below shows you how to do this.
 The *session-path* is relative to your system.
 Specify the path on your machine and then run the command.

-The kv-client has four distinct commands to set key-values for u64, String, U512, and AccountHash.
+The kv-client has four distinct commands to set key-values for U64, string, U512, and account hash.
 In this example, we will use a String.

 .. code-block:: bash